kontacky01/natashauportfolio/README.md

 ![](/assets/proj5.png)

 ### SKU analysis and product matching, MECP company through Concordia University
-- Worked on a project comparing and matching products of MECP company with competitors' products through SKU and product description analysis.
-We focused on evaluating the accuracy and computational efficiency of various similarity algorithms.
+- Worked on a project comparing and matching products from MECP, a pharmaceutical equipment company, with competitors' offerings through SKU and product description analysis.
+We focused on evaluating the accuracy and computational efficiency of various similarity algorithms using Python and its big data manipulation libraries.
 ![](/assets/proj1.png)

 ### Housing Price Prediction, Concordia University